 Robert and Dorothy Bowling Scholarship

 Robert E. Bowling, Ph.D., established a scholarship fund in 1991 to honor the memory of his wife, Dorothy, and to celebrate his retirement after 34 years as a member of the faculty of the College of Medicine, which included 17 years as Associate Dean for Admissions.
 Dr. Bowling passed away in 2000.
 The Bowling Scholarship is awarded annually to a rising sophomore who demonstrates academic promise, a desire to serve others, and has financial need.
-The inaugural award was presented in 1992 to James Kevin Rudder of El Dorado.
+The inaugural award was presented in 1992.

 Hettye Sue and Mike Bridger, M.D., Scholarship

 W. Mike Bridger, M.D., Class of 1967, received a Barton Scholarship during his time at the UAMS College of Medicine and established this scholarship in appreciation of the financial assistance he received.
 Dr. Bridger believed he received an excellent education at UAMS which enabled him to go anywhere to practice medicine.
 The award is made at the discretion of the College of Medicine Scholarship Committee.
-The inaugural award was presented in 2011 to Laura Johnson of Little Rock.
+The inaugural award was presented in 2011.

 Aristo Brizzolara, Sr., Scholarship Fund